zeek-8/tea-cozy/README.md

 # Tea-cozy-project

-This project is to help the codecademy community.
+This project is to help the codecademy community on an exercise.